WhoIsSethDaniel/nvim-go-client-examples/README.md

 The plugin.CommandOptions record has many fields, all of which correspond directly to the arguments you can pass to :command within Neovim (see :help [:command](https://neovim.io/doc/user/map.html#:command) for more info).
-You can look at the fields in the record by looking in go-plugin/nvim/plugin/plugin.go.
+You can look at the fields in the record by looking at the godoc (go doc -all nvim/plugin).
 A quick listing of the fields in the struct
 are: Name, NArgs, Range, Count, Addr, Bang, Register, Eval, Bar, Complete.
 This example doesn't cover every option, but should help you figure out how to use those options should you need them.